Flóra Anna Buda: Recognition

 Buda's Master's final project Entropia received the Teddy Bear Award at the 69th Berlinale in 2019.

-Her film 27 won the Palme d'Or at the 2023 Cannes Film Festival and the Cristal Award at the 2023 Annecy International Animation Film Festival.
+Her film 27 won the Short Film Palme d'Or at the 2023 Cannes Film Festival and the Cristal Award at the 2023 Annecy International Animation Film Festival.
 In 2023, the film was nominated to the European Film Awards for Best European Short Film, and shortlisted to the 2024 César Awards.
 On December 21, 2023, 27 was also shortlisted to the 96th Academy Awards.